10 Silent Signs You Have Intimacy Issues

 You’re sexually immature

 People with a fear of intimacy may also recoil from sex, altogether.
-Both ends of the spectrum display an inability to emotionally let go, or to communicate intimately.
+Both ends of the spectrum display an inability to emotionally let go or to communicate intimately.
 Dr. Mayer suggests letting yourself be emotionally naked towards each other, so that you are not afraid to bring up your fears, and insecurities.
 If you are able to do this in all aspects of your life, it will be easier to do it sexually, as well.
-"Remember, by doing this, you are allowing the other person to get to know the real you, and that's the best path to intimacy and love," he explains.
-If you think falling asleep after sex represents fear of intimacy, learn what science has to say about it here.
+“Remember, by doing this, you are allowing the other person to get to know the real you, and that’s the best path to intimacy and love,” he explains.
+Don’t miss these habits of couples with steamy sex lives.

 You’re there in body, but not in spirit